List of West Indies One Day International cricket records: Highest score against each opponent

-Highest career average

-A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.
+s batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

 Highest average in each batting position

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Sachin Tendulkar of India has scored the most half-centuries in ODIs with 96.
 He is followed by the Sri Lanka's Kumar Sangakkara on 93, South Africa's Jacques Kallis on 86 and India's Rahul Dravid and Pakistan's Inzamam-ul-Haq on 83.
 Brian Lara has scored most half-centuries for West Indies.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

 Tendulkar has also scored the most centuries in ODIs with 49.
 Chris Gayle has the most centuries for West Indies.